-CHARLES SUMMERS ROBINSON, Professor of Biochemistry PAUL HAHN, Associate Professor of Biochemistry J. M. JOHLIN, Associate Professor of Biochemistry ANN STONE MINOT, Associate Professor of Biochemistry (Director of the Clinical Chemical Laboratory)

-WILLIAM DARBY, Assistant Professor of Biochemistry (Director of Nutrition Studies)
+CHARLES SUMMERS ROBINSON, Professor of Biochemistry J. M. Johlin, Associate Professor of Biochemistry Morton F. Mason, Associate Professor of Biochemistry Paul Hahn, Assistant Professor of Biochemistry Dominic Dziewiatkowski, Instructor in Biochemistry Margaret Kaser, Instructor in Biochemistry Marjorie Rogers, Instructor in Biochemistry

-LAURETTA E. Fox, Assistant Professor of Biochemistry

-CHARLES W. SHEPPARD, Assistant Professor of Biochemistry

-Dominic Dziewiatkowski, Instructor in Biochemistry

-Margaret Kaser, Instructor in Biochemistry

-R. Merwin Grimes, Assistant in Biochemistry

-Ann Martin, Assistant in Biochemistry

-Bernice Pearigen, Assistant in Biochemistry

 - 21. BIOCHEMISTRY.-This is a lecture course which includes a review of physical and organic chemistry as applied to the study of body processes.
 The chemical aspects of digestion, metabolism, respiration, etc., are discussed. - 22.
 LABORATORY WORK IN BIOCHEMISTRY.-This course is designed to accompany Course 21.
 Together they satisfy the requirements for the medical course.
 18 hours a week for 16 weeks during the second semester of the first year.
-Dr. Robinson, Dr. Dziewiatkowski and Staff. - 23.
+Dr. Robinson, Dr. Mason and Staff. - 23.
 Advanced Work in Biochemical Methods.-Open to a limited number of properly qualified students.
 Admission to course, hours and credit by arrangement.
 Dr. Robinson and Staff. - 24.
 Research Work in Biochemistry.-Admission to course, hours and credit by arrangement.
-Dr. Robinson and Staff. - 25.
-Advanced Work in Colloidal Chemistry.-Admission to course, hours and credit by arrangement.
+Dr. Robinson and Staff. - Advanced Work in Colloidal Chemistry.-Admission to course, hours and credit by arrangement.
 Dr. Johlin. - 26.
 Advanced Pathological Chemistry.-Lectures and Seminar on Recent Developments in Biochemistry in Relation to Medicine.
 Open by arrangement to third and fourth-year students as elective work.
-Dr. Robinson, Dr. Minot, and staff. - 27.
+Dr. Robinson and Dr. Mason. - 27.
 Seminar in Biochemical Literature.-Admission and hours by arrangement.
 The Staff. - 28.
-Biochemical Aspects of Nutrition.-This course applies the principles of biochemistry to the subject of nutrition to provide a foundation for subsequent work in dietetics and the nutritional management of patients.
-Two lectures per week during the third trimester of the second year.
-Open to second year students as elective work.
-Dr. Darby.
+Clinical chemical laboratory methods for office use.
+This course is designed to acquaint and instruct students in a set of reliable, convenient, clinical methods which can be performed with the laboratory facilities available to any practitioner in his own office.
+Open to fourth year students as elective work.
+One afternoon a week for one trimester.
+Dr. Mason.